-10.5 Supply the necessary raw (unfiltered) binary data files, PennDOT Form M-7, and a copy of the operator's certification card for all projects.
-Provide a USB flash drive or CD that contains the raw (unfiltered) binary data for each wheel path, so that PennDOT may perform verification analysis.
+10.5 Within 24 hours of conclusion of each test, supply the necessary raw unfiltered data files and a copy of the operator's certification card for all projects.
+Provide a USB flash drive or another media acceptable to the PennDOT representative that contains the raw unfiltered data for each wheel path, so that PennDOT may perform verification analysis.
 Each pass shall be clearly labeled to include county, state route, project number, lot number, and wheel path.
-The data file must be in ERD or PPF format.
+The raw unfiltered data files must be in ERD or PPF format.
 APPENDIX A